atomflunder/skillratings/README.md

 [![](https://img.shields.io/crates/d/skillratings)](https://crates.io/crates/skillratings)

 Skillratings provides a collection of well-known (and lesser known) skill rating algorithms, that allow you to assess a player's skill level instantly.
-You can easily calculate skill ratings instantly in 1vs1 matches, Team vs Team matches, or in tournaments / rating periods.
+You can easily calculate skill ratings instantly in 1 vs 1 matches, Team vs Team Matches, Free-For-Alls, Multiple-Team Matches, or in Tournaments / Rating Periods.
 This library is incredibly lightweight (no dependencies by default), user-friendly, and of course, *blazingly fast*.

 Currently supported algorithms: